-Usually the diagnosis is purely clinical, but can be supported by complementary tests such as MRIs or X-rays.
+The diagnosis is usually purely clinical, but may be supported by complementary tests such as MRI or X-rays.

 Recent studies link this patology to older age, female gender, High BMI (Overweight), repetitive thumb use at professional level and family history.

 First, Osteoarthritis, as we said before, is a normal joint process.
 Over the years, degenerative changes can occur but patient may not notice any pain.

 When discomfort appears, the most effective way to control your symptoms is through individualized Therapeutic Exercise and Physical and Occupational Therapy treatment.
 It is essential to carry out exercises adapted and individualised to your pathological status and capacities.

 Among the various proposals for exercise, the use of applications and touch screens has gained relevance in recent years, due to its direct action on the Central Nervous System, and its consequent early recovery.
 This is how ReHand, the tool for Prescription, Treatment and Monitoring of injuries of the wrist-hand-finger segment through a Tablet, came about.

 Here you can watch an example of Thumb abduction exercise with ReHand:

 Your physiotherapist, traumatologist or occupational therapist will be able to prescribe an exercise programme with ReHand adapted to your pathology, such as Thumb Osteoarthritis, and monitor your progress telematically or face-to-face.

 Do you treat patients with Thumb Osteoarthritis?
 Tell us about it and we will help you to choose the right exercises!